cocoltre/cocoltre.github.io/postlevel.md

         <div class="reddit-card-body">
           <h2 class="reddit-post-title">
-            fearing the truth
+            Fearing the truth
           </h2>

           <p class="reddit-post-body">
-            <UNK> christianity real <UNK> <UNK> the truth shall set you free why are christians afraid of telling the truth the truth set s people free from sin including the sin of homosexuality
+            r/christianity4real The truth shall set you free.
+Why are christians afraid of telling the truth?
+The truth set s people free from sin, including the sin of homosexuality.
           </p>
         </div>